Salah-Uddin-Mondal/music-player/README.md

 # music-player
-A simple music player with a clean user interface that can be used to play music in the browser.
+A simple music player with a clean UI that can be used to play music on browsers.
 (Used jsdelivr.net as cdn for file delivery)
 ----------------------
 Link:
 ----------------------